Eddo

 This crop is not instant!
 From the pea size aerial tubers I get a couple of leaves in the first year.
 I grow these indoors, as slugs like to eat them.
 In time I get climbing stems that can be grown into a tree.
 Permanent home for the perennial root is in the pot, which stands on a dustbin of enriched soil under my hazel (a lighter canopy might be better).
 The pot is lifted in winter, and roots extending into the bin are the crop, while the pot and crown are moved to the greenhouse for frost protection.
 In spring I start them off again indoors, away from slugs, with a dead raspberry cane to start climbing up, before hardening off and replacing on the bin, attaching the vines to hanging twigs (again, warding off slugs).
 When they've got a grip I break off the canes to dissuade molluscs from climbing up.
 I feel that its first season in the pot it should be stood on a saucer, so that the root can't extend out: otherwise it sends out a good storage root that you crop and leave very little in the pot for the next season.

 This was a job lot, all in one pot, found at the back of a nurseryman's stock.
 The label, when I came across it buried in the pot, only showed the price, the name had faded.
 The Allium has a lovely garlic scent and pretty flowers, which took me, as well as the knock-down price (thanks!)
 Evidently it was the Allium that was the original occupant, and what I was buying it for, however after much detective work I ID'd the weed.
 Cyperus eragrostis is from North America and is reckoned to be invasive, but has edible tubers according to the USDA.
 I found no tubers, so scrapped it.
-The flowers seem to set seed without ever appearing to open, so I've taken to cutting them off.
+The flowers seem to set seed without ever appearing to open, so I took to cutting them off.
 It's not yet on the UK list of invasive species.

 Musk Mallow